OmarSharieff/Student-Data-Analysis/README.md

 This project serves as a valuable resource for educational institutions, providing actionable insights into student performance, facilitating data-driven decision-making, and contributing to a holistic understanding of factors influencing academic outcomes.

-*Note: Ensure dependencies are installed using `pip install numpy pandas matplotlib seaborn` before running the project.*"
+*Note: Ensure dependencies are installed using `pip install numpy pandas matplotlib seaborn` before running the project.*